10 Best Bike Helmets for Babies & Toddlers

 FULL REVIEW: Thousand Jr.

 While the retro-cool vibe is certainly the standout feature of these adorable little head buckets, the Thousand Jr. is also one of the highest-quality toddler helmets you’ll find.
-With durable vegan leather straps and a rugged outer shell, the Thousand Jr. is built to last the long-haul.
+With durable straps and a rugged outer shell, the Thousand Jr. is built to last the long-haul.

 As an added bonus, this is one of very few toddler helmets that is dual-certified for biking and skateboarding.
 It’s also the only dual-certified helmet that we know of to feature an integrated visor for maximum facial protection in the event of a crash.